openMSL/.github/CONTRIBUTING.md

 Create a new branch, where you can start working on the issue.
 You can use the link on the right side in the issue ("Development: Create a branch for this issue") to automatically create a new branch for the issue.
+In order to create a branch, either fork the repository or request access to the OpenMSL contributors group.

 ### Draft Pull Request